 Staff told us that they felt comfortable and confident in raising concerns with the registered manager.
-They said, "My manager is hard working.
-She is very approachable.
-No attitude towards staff.
-She knows our skills and she can rely on me".
+They said, "I am learning more from my manager.
+I do receive the support I need.
+I am able to approach the manager or locality manager at will".

 The management team encouraged a culture of openness and transparency.
-Their values included 'Pride in what we do; Respect (treating people properly); Integrity (doing the right thing) and Excellence'.
-Staff demonstrated these values by being complimentary about the management team.
-A member of staff said, "Management tries to help you out.
-They are there for you if you like to talk.
-You do not feel left alone".
-Staff told us that an honest culture existed and they were free to make suggestions, raise concerns, drive improvement and that the registered manager was supportive to them.
+Part of their values included 'Compassionate Care; We listen and respond with respect and show dignity to everyone that we support; this enables us to shape services that are person centred and which promote independence, empowerment and citizenship and include the use of 'positive behaviour support' for people whose behaviour can challenge.
+Staff demonstrated these values by enabling a person centred value as demonstrated in this report.
+Staff told us that a transparent culture existed and they were free to make suggestions, raise concerns, drive improvement and that the new registered manager was supportive to them.
 Staff told us that the registered manager had an 'open door' policy which meant that staff could speak to them if they wished to do so.
 We observed this practice during our inspection.

-Staff told us the morale was excellent and that they were kept informed about matters that affected the home.
+Staff told us the morale was now good and that they were kept informed about matters that affected the home.
+One person said, "I believe it has been stressful before due to staff leaving but I believe the new manager is on top of things now".
 They told us that team meetings took place regularly and they were encouraged to share their views.
-They found that suggestions were warmly welcomed and used to assist them constantly review and improve the home.
+They found that suggestions were warmly welcomed and used to assist them to constantly review and improve the home.
 Staff meeting records confirmed that staff views were sought.